Professor Stephen Ryder

 Steve is Hepatology Vice President of the British Society of Gastroenterology and was appointed Director of the NIHR Nottingham Clinical Research Facility in April 2017.

-Dr Maria Koufali, Managing Director of Research and Innovation
+Managing Director of Research and Innovation

 Maria holds a PhD in mitochondrial neuroscience from the University of Dundee and an MBA from the University of Nottingham.
-After a career as a research fellow, Maria joined the NHS in 2003 as a Clinical Research Manager and has been Managing Director of Research and Innovation at Nottingham University Hospitals NHS Trust since 2009.
-Maria is also a member of the leadership team for the NIHR Nottingham Biomedical Research Centre.
+After a career as a research fellow, Maria joined the NHS in 2003 as a Clinical Research Manager and has been leading NUH research since 2009.

-Tom Smith, Head of Research Operations
+Head of Nursing, Research & Innovation

-Jen Boston, Head of Research Governance
+Head of Research & Innovation